AxiomeCG/awesome-threejs/README.md

 - [react-three-fiber](https://github.com/pmndrs/react-three-fiber): A declarative way of handling your ThreeJS stuff for React by [@pmndrs](https://github.com/pmndrs)
 - [drei](https://github.com/pmndrs/drei): Useful helpers for react-three-fiber by [@pmndrs](https://github.com/pmndrs)
+- [react-postprocessing](https://github.com/pmndrs/react-postprocessing): a postprocessing wrapper for @react-three/fiber by [@pmndrs](https://github.com/pmndrs)
+- [react-spring](https://www.react-spring.dev/): An awesome library about physically accurate animations.
+Works smoothly also for react-three-fiber using the package [`@react-spring/three`](https://www.react-spring.dev/docs/guides/react-three-fiber)
+- [framer-motion](https://www.framer.com/motion/): A nice animation library for react, and can be used with react-three-fiber too through the [`framer-motion-3d`](https://www.framer.com/motion/three-introduction/) package usage.
+Very nice for binding animation on entering and leaving the viewport element.

 ### Angular